Anvesan ResearchStablecoin Funding Report

 Anvesan

 A Series A wall is forming.
-47 seed-stage rounds versus 26 confirmed Series A rounds across the full period.
-A large cohort of 2024 to 2025 seeds will graduate, fold, or extend bridges in the next 12 to 18 months.
-The capital tier above is well-fed, but the conversion rate yet to be seen.
+58 seed-stage rounds versus 34 confirmed Series A rounds across the full period, plus 10 pre-seeds behind them.
+A large 2024 to 2025 seed cohort will graduate, fold, or extend bridges in the next 12 to 18 months.
+The capital tier above is well-fed, but the conversion rate is yet to be seen.

 Who is writing the checks

 The investor base is wide but thin.
-73% of the investors in our dataset only invested in one single deal.
-The prevalent names in the space are a small group of repeat-player allocating across virtually every segment and vintage, with TradFi entrants now stacking on top.
+Roughly three-quarters of the investors in the dataset backed only one deal.
+The names that recur are a small group of repeat players allocating across virtually every segment and vintage, with TradFi entrants now stacking on top.

 3.1 · TradFi entry